danlabici/taskcluster-worker-checker/README.md

 `-l`  - Used to set custom Lazy timer.
 Default Lazy Timer is set to 6 hours.
 Usage: `-l 10` or `-l 2`

+`-m`  - Used to skip the menu.
+For example `-m 14` will check OSX workers. `-m 2` will go to check a specific machine.

 `-p`  - Used to set persistent menu.

 `-o`  - Used to output the resulting table in a HTML file, called index.html